If you’re looking to install a smart thermostat this winter, you may want to evaluate whether your current heating and cooling system is compatible.

 The quickest way to determine your home’s compatibility is by knowing whether you have a C-wire.
 A C-wire, otherwise known as a ‘common wire,’ works with all smart thermostats on the market.

-If you do not have a low voltage heating system, you will not have a C-wire.
-If this is the case, you still have options, discussed below.
+If you do not have a low-voltage heating system, you will not have a C-wire.
+If this is the case, you still have options, as discussed below.

 You may find there are fewer than five wires, or there is no wire attached to terminal C. It’s possible that the wires are tucked inside the wall.
 You can assess this situation in one of two ways.

 If you choose to remove your thermostat to locate the wires yourself, here’s what you need to do.
 Gently pull the thermostat bundle from the wall and look behind it.
 Look to see whether the C-wire is there, but not connected to the C-terminal.

 Call An Expert: